jakethekoenig/personal-site/content/blog/woe.md

 ## Dying Enchantments (BW)

-There's a mini enchantments dying theme here as you can tell from [h[Neva, Stalked by Nightmares]].
+There's an enchantments dying theme here as you can tell from [h[Neva, Stalked by Nightmares]].
 I think there's a fair bit of potential here as [h[Savior of the Sleeping]] and [h[Warehouse Tabby]] are both commons a lot of decks won't want that much are fine with just one trigger and sort of broken if you're triggering them every turn. [h[Ashiok's Reaper]] and [h[Knight of Doves]] are excellent uncommons and you shouldn't have to fight for [h[Wicked Visitor]]s.

 On the Enabling side I think BW in particular can be happy with [h[Hopeful Vigil]] and [h[Hopeless Nightmare]] (See this is why I write these set reviews.
 I never would have noticed that naming otherwise) whereas most decks won't want them.
 Of course the primary way to trigger all these cards is with roles.
 There are 9 commons in BW that make roles.